10.0.0 May 14, 2020 (current)

 - The "variants" feature allows a slide page to contain thumbnails of related images, videos and web pages.
 Clicking a thumbnail causes the variant to replace the main image.
 An optional slideshow cycles through the variants.
 This provides a more focussed view than an index page.

 - The "superimposed" feature allows you to combine a main image and a secondary image on the same slide page.
 This can provide extra impact.

 - Albums can be viewed in Windows, Linux, Mac, BlackBerry, Android, iPad and iPhone.

 - If you want to include videos in your album, your choice of skins is limited.
 Mirage supports the major video formats, and handles cross-browser inconsistencies.

 - With any skin, it is possible to combine multiple albums into a master album, but this is complicated.
-Mirage simplifies this task by allowing an album to contain Windows shortcuts or Internet shortcuts; this lets you easily copy and paste your albums (or portions of albums).
+Mirage simplifies this task by allowing a project to contain Windows shortcuts or Internet shortcuts; this lets you easily copy and paste links to your albums (or portions of albums).
 Each linked album can be created with any skin.

 - An album can contain thumbnail links to web pages.
 This allows you to include external content that complements your photo collection.